Can the Roborock Xiaowa be the Roomba 690 Alternative?

 - The Roborock Xiaowa models have carpet identification.

-- The Xiaowa E2 and E3 have mopping
+- The Xiaowa E2 and E3 have wet mopping function

 - Battery life.
 The Xiaowa Lite lasts about the same time as the Roomba 690 does.
 The Xiaowa E2 and E3 are able to clean longer.